-Prepping is not a one size fits all solution, and that is why it seems so confusing at first.
+Prepping is not a one size fits all solution, so it seems so confusing at first.
 We’re going to “fix” that right now.

 Your Prepper Pantry Location

-When you see one of our (seasoned prepper’s) prepper pantries, it looks like you need a separate room or basement to store everything.
+When you see one of our (seasoned) prepper pantries, it looks like you need a separate room or basement to store everything.
 That’s not true.
 If you’ve watched my Prepper Pantry Tour, it appears that everything’s stuffed into a single room full of racks.
 It’s not.